Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Minimum monthly revenue.
 A general rule of thumb is that lenders loan you 10% to 30% of your annual revenue.

 • Good personal credit.
-Banks typically require a personal credit score of 680 and up, while online lenders may go as low as 520 for short-term financing like MCAs.
+Banks typically require a personal credit score of 670 or higher, while online lenders may go as low as 520 for short-term financing like MCAs.
 And for invoice financing or factoring, your credit score may not factor in at all.

 • A personal guarantee.
 The lender may also ask you for a personal guarantee, especially for unsecured loans not backed by business assets.

 • A business plan.
-A business plan shows your lender how you’ll be bringing in revenue.
+A business plan shows your lender how you’ll be bringing in revenue, but not all lenders will require a business plan.

 How much does a $60,000 business loan cost?

 Expect competitive rates for a $60,000 business loan if you have strong credit and business financials.
 However, costs vary depending on the loan type.
-A traditional bank term loan might start as low as 8% APR, while SBA loan rates are capped at the prime rate plus 2.25% to 2.75% for most programs.
-In 2024, the SBA states that upfront fees for a loan of $1,000,000 or less will be 0%.
+For example, a traditional bank term loan might start with rates as low as 7% to 8%, while SBA loan rates are capped at the prime rate plus 3% for 7(a) loans.

-For shorter-term financing like merchant cash advances and lines of credit, APRs can run much higher — typically starting below 10% for the best credit borrowers and exceeding 60% APR for borrowers with lower credit scores.
+For shorter-term financing like merchant cash advances and lines of credit, APRs can run much higher — typically starting around 10% for borrowers with the best credit and exceeding 60% APR for borrowers with lower credit scores.

-Use the calculator below to find out how much your loan might cost based on different rates and terms.
+Use our business loan calculator to compare monthly loan payments and how much your loan might cost based on different rates and terms.

 Business loan calculator